destroyedlolo/Mer-de-Glace/README.md

   - [ ] access to remote stats (is it really useful ?
 Mounting remote FS and using alternate root is already doing the job, see Use Cases)
   - [ ] local configuration file (*à la .access*)
   - [ ] versioning
+  - [ ] Daemon dashboard : GUI, replicas auto discovering, status of each replica, central place for replications management  ...

 - *Questionable*
 Stuffs I'm thinking about but having big impacts, imply issues or potentially not useful.